BraisCabo/HOF-Algorithms/Readme.md

 # High Order Function Algorithms

-Some of the most common algorithms implemented to use it with a high order function
+Some of the most common algorithms implemented to use it with a high order function.